Amputation Claims Solicitors

 Whatever the circumstances of your accident, if someone else’s negligence or misconduct played a role in your limb loss, our solicitors can help you hold the responsible party accountable and get justice for your injuries.

-Many factors affect the outcomes for amputees, including the type and extent of the amputation, your age, whether you can continue to work and perform daily tasks, and how well you and your family are able to copy practically and psychologically with the loss of a limb.
+Many factors affect the outcomes for amputees, including the type and extent of the amputation, your age, whether you can continue to work and perform daily tasks, and how well you and your family can cope practically and psychologically with the loss of a limb.

 A wide range of complications can arise following amputation, including feelings of grief and phantom limb syndrome.
 Accessing a comprehensive range of support services is extremely important.
 The earlier you engage with therapeutic care, the better your chances of a successful recovery and adaptation.

 Our solicitors understand that.
-Our focus, from the beginning, as solicitors who specialise in catastrophic injury claims, is to secure your funding quickly so you access the best rehabilitation pathways as soon as possible and continue to access the best care, for life.
+From the beginning, our focus, as solicitors who specialise in catastrophic injury claims, has been to secure your funding quickly so you can access the best rehabilitation pathways as soon as possible and continue to access the best care for life.

 Because amputations are life-changing injuries, they tend to attract the highest level of injury compensation.
 We have a proven track record of securing seven-figure settlements for our clients, enabling them to live comfortably and independently following their amputation injury.

-Where many firms may use unqualified case handlers, our team is made up of qualified solicitors who specialise in winning catastrophic injury claims for our clients.
+Where many firms may use unqualified case handlers, our team comprises qualified solicitors who specialise in winning catastrophic injury claims for our clients.
 Our team is ‘highly respected’ in complex, high-value personal injury claims, as quoted in Legal 500, and several of our team members are highly ranked in Chambers and Partners.

 Partners Ben Posford and Robert Aylott lead in this area.
 Ben acts exclusively for claimants who have suffered life-changing injuries of the utmost severity, including amputations, and regularly contributes to the national media on the importance of rehabilitation and access to justice for amputees and other severe injury victims.